These remarkable spiritual teachings are collectively known as the Pathwork®. But what is Pathwork?

 What is Pathwork?

-Pathwork is a lifelong spiritual path of self-discovery that helps us understand the workings of life, heal our emotional wounds, and foster harmony and balance within our own being, as well as with others and God.
+Pathwork is a lifelong spiritual path of self-discovery that helps us understand the workings of life.
+It also helps us heal our emotional wounds.
+And fosters harmony and balance within our own being, as well as with others and God.

 Where the Teachings Come From

-It is a relevant point of interest because this material, of which there is a lot, is often of great interest to people who like to use their brains.
+It is a relevant point of interest.
+Because this material, of which there is a lot, is often of great interest to people who like to use their brains.
 The lectures are long—roughly 10–12 pages each—and it takes some mental stamina to get through them.
-This is what the Real.
-Clear. spiritual book series is for, paraphrasing many of the Guide’s wonderful teachings into easier-to-read language.
+This is what the Phoenesse spiritual books are for.
+In addition to organizing them by topic, they paraphrase many of the Guide’s wonderful teachings into easier-to-read language.

 At the same time, it is insignificant, because who cares where it came from.
 As the Guide and other great teachers, including Buddha, often said, you shouldn’t believe anything, no matter who said it, unless it makes sense to you.
 The Guide’s teachings are unparalleled in their wisdom, scope and practicality, and therefore also in their effectiveness.